-Ahead of Into Film Festival bookings going live tomorrow (4 September) for Into Film Clubs and the day after (5 September) for all other educators, we are very excited to showcase a series of testimonies from teachers at St Andrew's (Barnsbury) CE Primary School on all that they took from last year's Festival.
+Ahead of Into Film Festival taking place from 6-22 November we are very excited to showcase a series of testimonies from teachers at St Andrew's (Barnsbury) CE Primary School on all that they took from last year's Festival.

 Introduced and brought together by Family Liaison Support Outreach Worker, Jacqui Smith, the testiomonies explore how teachers and their students, from Early Years Foundation Stage (EYFS) to Year 6, reacted to a wide range of Festival events and incorporated them into their lessons.

 The 2018 Into Film Festival presented wonderful opportunities for our pupils, most of whom rarely visit the cinema.
 As the Coordinator for the Into Film Festival, it was amazing to see the diversity of films on offer - from slapstick to gothic horror, the choice was fantastic.
 It also provided the opportunity for the children to venture out and visit different types of venues.